 "Subdivision" means the division or redivision of a lot, tract or other parcel of land into two or more lots, tracts, parcels or other divisions of land including changes in existing lot lines.
 The enumerating of lots shall include as a lot that portion of the original tract or tracts remaining after other lots have been subdivided therefrom.
+(2 amended Dec.
+14, 1994, P.L.1250, No.149)

-- Compiler's Note: Section 502(c) of Act 18 of 1995, which created the Department of Conservation and Natural Resources and renamed the Department of Environmental Resources as the Department of Environmental Protection, provided that the Environmental Quality Board shall have the powers and duties currently vested in it, except as vested in the Department of Conservation and Natural Resources by Act 18 of 1995, which powers and duties include those set forth in section 2. - Compiler's Note: Section 11 of Act 149 of 1994, which amended the definition of "individual residential spray irrigation system," provided that, on the effective date of the amendment, permits shall be issued under Act 537.
+Compiler's Note: Section 502(c) of Act 18 of 1995, which created the Department of Conservation and Natural Resources and renamed the Department of Environmental Resources as the Department of Environmental Protection, provided that the Environmental Quality Board shall have the powers and duties currently vested in it, except as vested in the Department of Conservation and Natural Resources by Act 18 of 1995, which powers and duties include those set forth in section 2.
+The Secretary of Environmental Resources, referred to in the def. of "secretary," was abolished by Act 18 of 1995.
+The functions of the secretary were transferred to the Secretary of Conservation and Natural Resources and the Secretary of Environmental Resources.

+Compiler's Note: Section 11 of Act 149 of 1994, which amended the definition of "individual residential spray irrigation system," provided that, on the effective date of the amendment, permits shall be issued under Act 537.
 Before the effective date of the amendment, permits shall be issued under the act of June 22, 1937 (P.L.1987, No.394), known as The Clean Streams Law.
 Section 12 of Act 149 provided that the amendment shall take effect in 550 days.